yeastrc/proxl-import-kojak-tpp/README.md

   -o, --out-file=<outFile>   Full path to use for the ProXL XML output file
                                (including file name).
   -d, --decoy-string=<decoyString>
-                             [Optional] The string to use to identify decoy protein matches.
-For example decoy, random, or reversed.
-If option is not present, all hits are assumed to be targets.
-May be specified multiple times with multiple -d parameters.
+                             [Optional] Override the value for the decoy prefix found in the Kojak conf file.
+May be used multiple times to specify multiple decoy strings.
   -i, --import-filter=<importFilterCutoff>
                              [Optional] Only PSMs with an error <= this value will be imported into ProXL.
 Default is 0.05.
 Set to 1 or